From the Scala World point of view

-Konrad Malawski at the Scala World 2019 conference raised the topic of servers and platforms in the context of scaling.
+Konrad Malawski, at the Scala World 2019 conference, raised the topic of servers and platforms in the context of scaling.
 One of the conditions for scaling to work correctly is that the venue and the server are asynchronous.
 Konrad Malawski presents the techniques and reasons that should be used when creating high-performance web applications.
 He raises pretty obvious issues and those that are more complex, even abstract or absurd at first glance.

 #2 Pure Functional Database Programming with Fixpoint Types

-Rob Norris’s topic at the Scala World conference in 2016 was recursive structures, i.e. file systems and trees.
+Rob Norris’s topic at the Scala World conference in 2016 was recursive structures, i.e., file systems and trees.
 Recursive structures are readily available in functional languages, but many operations are pretty problematic and result in multiple errors.
 Rob takes on the challenge of explaining how to use fixpoint types and how Fix and Cofree will automatically show.
 He covers traversable functors and covariants in detail and reveals how to manipulate database programs the same as data.

 He gives a general look at recursive types and recursive programs.
-Rob Norris also emphasises the simplicity of functional programming.
+Rob Norris also emphasizes the simplicity of functional programming.
 His main goal was to show the audience how to gain an intuition for recursive types and courage, which will allow them to exemplify a bit of creativity and non-obvious coding.
 The speaker also introduced us to the topic of Doobie, which is a functional JDBC layer for Scala.
 He highlights overcoming fears in the name of innovation and the development of programming.
 This lecture is aimed directly at people who know the entire area of functional programming in Scala.

 #3 The New Collections Library for Scala 2.13 and Dotty

 At the Scala World conference in 2017, Stefan Zeiger raised new collections of libraries created for Scala 2.13 and Dotty.
 First, he introduced the previous versions of Scala – 2.7 and 2.8.
 After that, Stefan Zeiger illustrated their functionality.
 Next, he introduced us to the next version of Scala 2.9 and compared it with the previously mentioned.
-Then, he submitted us to the area of Strawman, which included related topics such as IterableOps, SortedSet, BitSet, Map.
+Then, he submitted us to the area of Strawman, which included related topics such as IterableOps, SortedSet, BitSet, and Map.
 Also, Stefan Zeiger points out the improvements made to the latest version of Scala 2.13.